 How does a Botnet Work?

 Here’s a simplified version of how a botnet is created:

 - A hacker starts with the initial malware infection to create zombie devices using techniques like web downloads, exploit kits, popup ads, and email attachments

-- If it’s a centralized botnet, the herder will direct the zombie device to a C&C server.
+- If it’s a centralized botnet, the herder will direct the infected device to a C&C server.
 If it’s a P2P botnet, peer propagation begins and the zombie devices seek to connect with other infected devices.

 - The bot then proceeds with it’s orders and engages in malicious activities.

 Tips to Avoid Being Caught in a Net